-Based in Auckland, Georgia will head up Aruga’s New Zealand agency, which officially launched in July 2020 after a delay due to border closures.
+Based in Auckland, Georgia will head up Aruga Aotearoa, which officially launched in July 2020 after a delay due to border closures.

-In a serendipitous move, Kiwi-born Coleman was planning to relocate to New Zealand from her most recent Sydney-based role as Communications Director – PR Lead at integrated marketing agency B.B.E., where she played an integral role in establishing and building the public relations and content divisions within the agency.
+In a serendipitous move, Kiwi-born Coleman was planning to relocate to Auckland from her most recent Sydney-based role as Communications Director – PR Lead at integrated marketing agency B.B.E., where she played an integral role in establishing and building the public relations and content divisions within the agency.

-Georgia has a reputation as an engaging and forward-thinking communications professional with deep knowledge and expertise across a variety of sectors and extensive experience working in high-paced agencies in New Zealand, Australia and the UK.
+Georgia has a reputation as an engaging and forward-thinking communications professional with deep knowledge and expertise across a variety of sectors and extensive experience working in high-paced agencies in Aotearoa, Australia and the UK.

 Aruga Co-Founder Adam Brunes said: “Georgia embodies the spirit of Aruga – instinctively entrepreneurial, culturally connected and a person you’d definitely share a beer with.”